isomerpages/psd-corp/newsroom/parliamentary-replies/_posts/2024-05-07-post-Implementation of flexible work arrangements in the Public Service.md

 work arrangements (FWAs) have already been made available to public officers.
 These arrangements include staggered work hours, part-time work options and telecommuting.
-Officers and their agencies may agree on the suitable flexible work arrangements, taking into account the officers’ personal needs and the agencies’ operational considerations.
-The Public Service welcomes greater adoption of FWAs in the Public Service as we strive to help public officers better balance work and personal responsibilities (e.g., caregiving duties) while continuing to uphold our duties and service to the public.</p>
+Officers and their agencies may agree on the suitable FWAs, taking into account the officers’ personal needs and the agencies’ operational considerations.
+We welcome greater adoption of FWAs in the Public Service as we strive to help public officers better balance work and personal responsibilities (e.g., caregiving duties) while continuing to uphold our duties and service to the public.</p>
 <p>&nbsp;</p>